Lunyr (LUN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lunyr Historical Price

-According to the latest data gathered on Lunyr live price page, the current price of Lunyr is 0.00927158USD.
-The circulating supply of Lunyr(LUN) is 2.70M LUN , giving it a market capitalization of $25.06K.
+According to the latest data gathered on Lunyr live price page, the current price of Lunyr is 0.00892985USD.
+The circulating supply of Lunyr(LUN) is 2.70M LUN , giving it a market capitalization of $24.14K.

 The Lunyr Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LUN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.